-If you hear a loud scraping sound that sounds like metal on metal, there is quite possibly something faulty with the blower wheel.
-If you hear a sound like this, turn off your furnace promptly and call Service Experts Heating & Air Conditioning to inspect the furnace.
+If you hear a loud scraping sound that sounds like metal on metal, there is quite possibly something wrong with the blower wheel.
+If you hear a sound like this, turn off your furnace immediately and call Service Experts Heating & Air Conditioning to inspect the furnace.
 There are multiple things that could be wrong with the blower wheel.
 First, it might just be loose and if the piece is not too damaged, can be tightened.
 Second, it might be that the blower wheel is fractured and will need replacement.
 Or third, it might be that the motor mount is what broke, causing the complete blower assembly to shake uncontrollably.

 Loud Bang When Furnace Starts

-Expanding and contracting air ducts can also create loud bangs after the heating system blower starts up.
+Expanding and contracting air ducts can also generate loud bangs after the heating system blower starts up.
 This is a common complaint for homeowners with metal ducts.
 If your furnace is making the loud boom and it is produced by your air ducts, it could be a sign of undersized ducts, obstructed vents, or a clogged air filter.

 If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is malfunctioning.
-A seasonal furnace tune-up will help identify these issues before they become big problems.
+A seasonal furnace tune-up will help find these issues before they become big problems.

 Cold Air Blowing From Heating System

 There are a few reasons why your heating equipment could be emitting cold air.
-It might sound trivial, but the thermostat is the first thing you want to look at.
+It might sound trivial, but the thermostat is the first thing you want to consider.
 It’s the starting place for any furnace technician, as well.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
 Flipping it to “auto” will assure the heating equipment only blows when it’s really heating the air.